angelalonso/minikube/notminikube/README.md

 -- repeat for master3
 ##
 ## TODO:
-Automate Masters joining properly (no kubectl edit no needed) Mirror the cluster one gets from kops (k8s version?)
+* Automate Masters joining properly (no kubectl edit needed)
+* Mirror the cluster one gets from kops (k8s version?)
-Add different addons at a given version (calico 3.2?)
+* Add different addons at a given version (calico 3.2?)